-The Meaning of Yom Teruah
+The Meaning of Yom Teruah (Spiritual Significance of the Feast of Trumpets)

-Ever wondered about Yom Teruah?
-It is the set apart time of YHWH that lands on the first day of Scripture's seventh month.
+Have you ever wondered about Yom Teruah, the Hebrew name behind the Feast of Trumpets and wanted to know what this special time is all about?
+Yom Teruah is a significant Biblical event that happens on the first day of the seventh month in the Biblical calendar.
 It translates something like Day of Sounding or Day of Awakening Blasts.
-You've probably heard it called the Feast of Trumpets, which is a pretty good name but it doesn't quite describe the full meaning of the word.
+It's commonly called Feast of Trumpets, which is a pretty good name but it doesn't quite describe the significance of the day, or the Hebrew word teruah.
 Let's delve a little more into the meaning of 'teruah' to get a better idea of what this set apart time of YHWH is.

 If we read Scripture in Hebrew, 'teruah' would be a common word to us.
-It is used something like 36 times just in the Tanakh.
+It is used something like 36 times just in the Old Testatment.
 Strongs defines it as: alarm, signal, sound of tempest, shout, shout or blast of war or alarm or joy.

 Where do we see teruah in Scripture?